HOME > Sustainability > Create New Value Through Products and Services > Initiatives on Continuously Utilizing LifeWear

 to Japanese page

-At Fast Retailing, we are working to help realize a circular society.
-We believe we have an important responsibility not only to produce and sell clothes that our customers can wear for a long time, but also to maximize the value of those clothes after customers have finished wearing them.
+At Fast Retailing, we believe we have an important responsibility not only to produce and sell clothes that our customers can wear for a long time, but also to promote initiatives that extend the use of those clothes and maximize the value without discarding them.
+To contribute to a more circular society, we are advancing our 'RE.UNIQLO' initiative.

 Initiative to make clothes last longer - Release of video showing how to take care of clothes